Building a better world with sustainable urban development

 Ian Hughes, Assistant Highways Director, City of London says: “The new works planning tool has minimised disruption and streamlined the process for managing planned work in the City.
-Mapping data from the PSMA underpins the tool’s visual approach which makes it easy to use and useful for communicating complex issues with senior staff."
+Mapping data from the PSGA underpins the tool’s visual approach which makes it easy to use and useful for communicating complex issues with senior staff."

-Building smart cities using geospatial value
+Building smart cities using geospatial data

 "Geospatial data is a valuable tool for any smart city strategy, and by partnering with a leader in this domain, Ordnance Survey, we definitely demonstrated its effective usage through the Smart Dubai platform," says Kaveh Vessali, Senior Partner, NXN,

-“Using location to link and visualise all the relevant information removes the technical complexity, simplifying the case for investment to senior decision-makers.
-Above all, it provides evidence to explain why it is worth investing in technologies that improve collaboration and the benefits this brings when planning cities for the future.”
+“Using location to link and visualise all the relevant information removes technical complexity, simplifying the case for investment to senior decision-makers,” says David Henderson.
+“Above all, it provides evidence to explain why it is worth investing in technologies that improve collaboration and the benefits this brings when planning cities for the future.”

 Whether your city’s goal is more efficient services, more effective infrastructure and planning, or creating sustainable jobs, investing in geospatial expertise gives your city an advantage.
 Thanks to Ordnance Survey’s international offering, it is now easier and quicker than ever to build your own geospatial data capabilities.

 Ordnance Survey’s centuries of experience in building base maps that underpin growth and empower communities can help give your city the edge over others.